bogdan/blog/_posts/2012-01-20-rails-32-features-changelog.markdown

 ActiveModel::MassAssignmentSecurity.mass_assignment_sanitizer
 {% endhighlight %}

 The main idea behind this change is to make Mass Assignment Sanitizer to raise exceptions in development and test environments while leaving logging behavior in production.
 This will be the [default Rails application template](https://github.com/rails/rails/commit/0fab8c388ea9cfcace0907102697c78a68762be3) in version 3.2.
+It will allow to detect mass assignment protection issues caused by bug in code before they will be deployed to production.

 ## Power hacking select\[multiple\]